 Proprioception is the ability to know where our body is in space.
 Feedback from the muscles and joints helps us keep a good sense of position even when we’re not looking.
 If you were to close your eyes and have someone move your arm, you would know exactly what position it was in, even without looking.
 That’s your proprioceptive system at work!

-At NAPA Center, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
+At NAPA Centre, we take an individualized approach to paediatric therapy because we understand that each child is unique with very specific needs.
 We embrace differences with an understanding that individualized programs work better.
 For this reason, no two therapeutic programs are alike.
 If your child needs services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.